Hooks & Guards

 Using Hooks with nn.Module Directly

 The hook system is built into nn.Module.
-You can register hooks on any module via PyTorch-style methods:
+You can register hooks on any module via PyTorch-style methods for forward, or via method hooks for other methods:

 import msgflux.nn as nn